Abigail/Abigail.github.io/Src/Trapped/bishop.md

 \(\frac{1}{2} \cdot (\frac{1}{2} \cdot \frac{3}{4} + \frac{1}{4}) =
   \frac{5}{16} = 31.25 \%\) of the squares on the board.

+The movement of %%PIECE%% on the Square Spiral is similar, but rotated 45&deg; of the [*Rook*](rook.html) on the Diamond Spiral.

 #### Diamond

 On the Diamond Spiral, the %%PIECE%% moves in the same way as